On products of elementarily indivisible structures: The existence of non-transitive elementarily indivisible structures

 \begin{theorem} Let $\{A_i\}_{i\in \omega}$ be as in Lemma \ref{infChain} and let $\cM$ be an elementarily indivisible structure.
-If $\{\cN_a\}_{a\in M}$ is a collection of structures satisfying (as sets), then $\gcompMN^s$ is elementarily indivisible and has infinitely many orbits.
-In particular, by Lemma \ref{infChain}, there is such a structure. \end{theorem}
+If $\{\cN_a\}_{a\in \cM}$ is a collection of structures satisfying (setwise), then $\gcompMN^s$ is elementarily indivisible and has infinitely many orbits.
+In particular, by Lemma \ref{infChain}, there is such a structure in a finite language. \end{theorem}

-\begin{proof} Without loss of generality, $T_1:=\Th(\cM)$ admits QE and there is an $\cL$-theory $T_2$, admitting QE, such that $\cN_a \models T_2$ for all $a\in M$.
+\begin{proof} Without loss of generality, $T_1:=\Th(\cM)$ admits QE and there is an $\cL$-theory $T_2$, admitting QE, such that $\cN_a \models T_2$ for all $a\in \cM$.
 Let $T$ be as guaranteed by Theorem \ref{compositionQE}.
 So $\scomp{\cM}{\cN}^s, \gcompMN^s \models T$ and obviously $\scomp{\cM}{\cA_0}^s$ can be embedded into $\gcompMN^s$ and vice versa.
 By QE of $T$, these embeddings are elementary, so $\scomp{\cM}{\cA_0}^s \sim_e \gcompMN^s$.
 By Theorem \ref{compElemInd}, $\scomp{\cM}{\cA_0}^s$ is elementarily indivisible and thus by Lemma \ref{elemEquivResult} so is $\gcompMN^s$.

 Now, since, by choice of $\{\cN_a\}_{a\in M}$, there are infinitely many pairwise non-isomorphic $\cN_a$s, by Lemma \ref{automorphisInduces}, $\gcompMN^s$ has infinitely many orbits. \end{proof}